secedu/comp6843-examsite/index.md

 also thx from the entire team
 > norman, abhi, nina, ceyx, carey, sketch, clonsdale, grc, glem, bugcrowd.

+## """"""hints""""""

+* A contact page probably means there's an admin viewing your links
+* If you manage to get **code execution** (not lfd), the flag will be at /flag
+* `/etc/hosts` will tell you what ip ranges/subnets you should look at

 ## Annoucements

 No bruteforcing is required for the auth challenge.